Kombucha is a digestive tonic.

 Disclaimer: I'm strictly speaking with my hippie hat on, of course (kombucha cannot raise the dead, no matter how many probiotics are in it!)
 Having foods in our diet that are living with healthy bacteria + probiotics are feeding the part of our body that sends signals to our brain - our gut.
 There is a lot of power being housed there.
 When we eat fermented foods, we feed our gut, immunity and brain.
 And many regular 'booch drinkers do report feeling their cells waking up after they've taken their daily kombucha.

-I think about when I started straining whole yogurt for cream cheese – through a clean tea towel into a glass jar – to make whey.
-Whey typically is (liquid leftover from the straining) used in many other cultures for dishes but it can be used as a starter for your ferments too.
+How about straining whole yogurt for cream cheese through a clean tea towel into a glass jar to make whey.
+Whey typically is (liquid leftover from the straining) used in many other cultures for dishes but it can be used as a starter for your vegetable ferments too.
 Why make whey?
 According to Hanna Kroger in “Ageless Remedies from Mothers’ Kitchen” – “It has a lot of minerals.
 One tablespoon of whey in a little water will help digestion.
 It is a remedy that will keep your muscles young, joints move-able and ligaments elastic.”
 You can add it to smoothies for an extra probiotic boost.

 You are What you Eat

 The way the universe is in motion, circular, cyclical and pulsates can be paralleled with the way our food moves around in our bodies, the way the chemicals move, the cells are created, the disease can move around.
 Everything we take in to our bodies formulates the cells that make up our bodies.

 I once had a lightbulb moment, realizing the lactic acid that is created when brewing kombucha.
 It is healthy (protects) our brew and when our brew is done it's so good for our digestion and blood circulation – it gets things moving.
-Its gets things moving chemically in the container it is in, and then once inside us, it gets things moving again – when that energy is transferred into our bodies.
+Its gets things moving chemically in the container it is in, and then once it's inside us it gets things moving again when that energy is transferred into our bodies.
 Energy transfer!

 Kombucha is Art.